soryu-rmv/race4battler/en.md

 ## 3. Demonstartion
 Using a skill which is effective for insects targeting on Bees.<br>
 For visiblity, the damage rate is set as **100x**.
-(Click the thumbnail to check the movie in youtube.)
+(Click the thumbnail to check the movie in youtube.)<br>

+Because the tag is set only for the skill, other actions like normal attack is not affected.<br>
+(The damage of normal attakcs is not 100x.)

 [![](https://img.youtube.com/vi/puD0-RcSO3Q/0.jpg)](https://www.youtube.com/watch?v=puD0-RcSO3Q)